 I am a member of the International Brigades Memorial Trust which has been very supportive to my work, especially the President Marlene Sidaway and the Historian Richard Baxell.

-I’m currently working on two projects about men and women from the North East who traveled to Spain during the civil war.
+I’m currently working on two projects about men and women from the North East who travelled to Spain during the civil war.

 I am also working on a memorial to Stockton’s International Brigaders which I will write about in another post.